-AI Content Moderation for Online Responsibility
+AI Content Moderation for Responsible Social Media Practices

 With the proliferation of social media, the issue of cyberbullying has emerged as a major stumbling block for platforms trying to maintain a safe online environment.
 Nearly 4 in 10 people (38%) bear witness to this negative behavior daily, underlining the pressing need for innovative content moderation strategies.
 Artificial intelligence is increasingly being employed to tackle this persistent issue head-on.